-Open Letter to NDP re: their support for White Helmets Nobel Peace Prize
+Open Letter to the NDP: Retract your support for White Helmets Nobel Peace Prize

 Dear Mr. Cullen,